tfelbr/FMBP/README.md

    https://github.com/tfelbr/fmbp-alchemist

 **Running:**

+We recommend starting with the water tank example.
 - If you manually created a virtual environment, enter it.
 If you used poetry *without* setting up a manual env, you can alternatively prefix all commands with ``poetry run`` to let poetry automatically enter its environment for this command.
 - Run the python file within the respective example subdirectory, either within your IDE or via command line.
     Use ``python -m`` for module mode: